Praffessar777/energowest-website/README.md

 ## Deploying to GitHub Pages

-Run `npm run deploy` to build the project and publish the contents of the `dist` directory to the `gh-pages` branch using `git subtree`.
+Run `npm run deploy` to build the project and publish the contents of the `dist` directory to the `gh-pages` branch using the `gh-pages` CLI.
+The `predeploy` script runs `npm run build` automatically before publishing.

 Make sure you have push access to the repository before running the command.

 ### Custom domain

-This project is configured for the `energowest.org` domain.
+This project is configured for the `www.energowest.org` domain.

 1. Edit `public/CNAME` and put your domain name inside if you need a different one.
 2. Point the domain’s DNS records to GitHub Pages.